HelenELee/password-generator/README.md

 The password generator is developed using a combination of HTML, CSS and Javascript.
 Noteworthy features are:
-Event listeners
+*Event listeners
-General input and number validation from prompt/confirm Math.random to get random elements from string
+*General input and number validation from prompt/confirm *Math.random to get random elements from string
-Copy to clipboard
+*Copy to clipboard
-Shuffle characters in string
+*Shuffle characters in string
+*Use of Object to store password criteria

 The main challenges were with creating a simple user interface, ensuring the user experience was intuitive and covered all user needs.